skiloop/dfactory/README.md

-DataFlow
+DFactory
 ================
-a data flow handling framework
+a data pipeline framework